 According to research, touching one’s face is an instinct that babies develop in utero.
 It is considered a sign of healthy fetal development, and the habit continues after birth.
 Exploring one’s body and the desire to sense new sensations could make a baby touch their face and scratch it accidentally.
 It could be the reason for scratch marks on the baby’s face when no other apparent reasons are present (1).

-1. Moro reflex: Newborns do not have adequate control of most body movements until they are a few weeks old (2).
+- Moro reflex: Newborns do not have adequate control of most body movements until they are a few weeks old (2).
 It is when reflexes come into use.
-Moro reflex, also known as the startle reflex, is an involuntary response wherein a baby arches their back and throws their arms, legs, and neck in response to a sudden movement or loud noise.
+Moro reflex in babies, also known as the startle reflex, is an involuntary response wherein a baby arches their back and throws their arms, legs, and neck in response to a sudden movement or loud noise.
 It is during this involuntary reflex that a baby may touch their face and scratch it accidentally.

 Although babies have thin nails, they grow pretty fast.
 Sometimes, you may need to trim them twice a week (3).
 If you forget to upkeep, a baby may accidentally scratch themselves at any time.

-1. Dry skin: Babies have thin and permeable skin susceptible to moisture loss.
-Bathing the baby too often, using harsh soap, applying baby talcs and prolonged exposure to hot or cold weather conditions with low humidity can degrade their skin barrier, causing moisture loss (4).
-Moisture loss can make ababy’s skin dry and flaky, triggering itchiness and irritation.
+- Dry skin: Babies have thin and permeable skin susceptible to moisture loss.
+Bathing the baby too often, using harsh soap, applying baby talc, and prolonged exposure to hot or cold weather conditions with low humidity can degrade their skin barrier, causing moisture loss (4).
+Baby’s dry skin and flakiness can be a result of moisture loss, which also causes itchiness and irritation.

-1. Skin conditions: Atopic dermatitis, eczema, scabies, and miliaria (prickly heat or baby heat rash) are some skin conditions that cause itchy skin rashes (5).
+- Skin conditions: Atopic dermatitis, eczema, miliaria (prickly heat or baby heat rash), and scabies in babies are some skin conditions that cause itchy skin rashes (5).
 These rashes may irritate the baby and cause them to scratch their skin often.
 The itchiness due to these skin conditions resolves or alleviates once the treatment begins.

 Sometimes, when a baby is upset, they may accidentally scratch their nose, forehead, or scalp, as they cannot express themselves conventionally.